A Uniting Church coeducational independent day and boarding school on Kaurna Country, Adelaide, South Australia

-I have recently returned from the annual Round Square Regional Head and Reps meeting.
-We were generously hosted this year by MLC School, located in Burwood, Sydney.
+I have recently returned from the annual Round Square Regional Reps meeting.
+After a late change of venue, we were generously hosted this year by Scotch College, located in the beautiful city of Perth.

 Being able to network with so many of the Round Square Reps from the Australia and East Asia region, meant my knowledge of Round Square and the opportunities available to us also grew.
-During the conference, many plans were made for future Regional and International conferences and we were also privileged to hear speakers from Round Square schools in Indonesia, Australia, South Korea and China who told us about their special programs and plans for this year and the future.
+During the conference, many plans were made for future Regional and International conferences and we were also privileged to hear speakers from Round Square schools in Japan, Australia and New Zealand, who told us about their special programs and plans for this year and the future.

-During the course of the conference we were also given time to present information about our own school and discuss how we embed the Round Square IDEALS into our activities and programmes through a series of Good Practice Carousels.
+During the course of the conference we were also given time to share information about our own school and discuss how we embed the Round Square IDEALS and Discoveries into our activities and programmes.

-Some time was also spent discussing the Round Square Big Build Projects for this year and next (see below for further information), and just how much Round Square is growing as a network throughout the world (approximately 10% growth per year).
+Some time was also spent discussing just how much Round Square is growing as a network throughout the world (approximately 10% growth per year).
 Our Region is in fact one of the largest and is growing rapidly.
-Round Square CEO Rachael Westgarth from the UK was also present and provided us with a number of updates on Round Square initiatives and research, and focused particularly on how the Round Square Discovery Framework is now being incorporated by many schools in our region in a variety of ways.
+Round Square CEO Rachael Westgarth from the UK was also present and provided us with a number of updates on Round Square initiatives and research, and focussed particularly on how the Round Square Discovery Framework is now being incorporated by many schools in our region in a variety of ways.
 I am excited to find ways we could incorporate the new ‘Heroes of Discovery’ in future programs at Westminster, particularly for our younger students.

-One of the things that resonated most for me though at the meeting was the concept that we as schools need to focus more on ‘being’ Round Square rather than ‘doing’ Round Square.
+One of the things that always resonates most for me though at these meetings is the concept that we as schools need to focus more on ‘being’ Round Square rather than ‘doing’ Round Square.
 Round Square should always be the philosophy that underpins what we do, not a separate entity or ‘club’, so rather than saying ‘We DO Round Square’ let’s start saying, ‘We ARE Round Square’.